1909 Monterrey hurricane: Meteorological history

 The origins of the hurricane are uncertain due to a lack of ship reports in the western Atlantic Ocean.
 According to the Atlantic hurricane database, it was first identifiable as a tropical storm on August 20 to the east of the Leeward Islands.
 Tracking to the west-northwest, the storm quickly attained winds of 80 mph, equivalent to Category 1 status on the modern-day Saffir–Simpson hurricane scale.
 By the evening of August 21, the storm entered the Caribbean as it brushed the northern coast of Guadeloupe; intensification of the hurricane over the northeastern Caribbean was slow.
 Early on August 23, it made its first landfall with winds of 90 mph in San Cristóbal Province, Dominican Republic, just southwest of the country's capital city of Santo Domingo.

 The hurricane weakened slightly over the mountainous terrain of Hispaniola, although it is believed to have maintained winds of at least 75 mph based on damage reports in Haiti.
 Later on August 23, the storm "jumped" northward before making another landfall in the Cuban province of Guantánamo.
 Continuing towards the west-northwest, the hurricane regained strength as it moved over the northern Caribbean.
 During the afternoon of August 24, the system attained winds of 100 mph, corresponding to a Category 2 hurricane.
-Early the following morning, it further intensified to a Category 3 major hurricane, defined as having winds in excess of 111 mph, before making landfall in the Yucatán Peninsula near the city of Cancún.
+Early the following morning, it further intensified to a Category 3 major hurricane, defined as having winds in excess of 111 mph, before making landfall in the Yucatán Peninsula near Cancún.
 The hurricane emerged into the Gulf of Mexico within 12 hours and quickly re-intensified to attain its peak winds of 120 mph on August 26.
 It soon slowed and turned due west, maintaining its intensity.
 Late on August 27, the storm made its final landfall in the Mexican state of Tamaulipas.
 Rapid weakening took place as it drifted onshore, and it dissipated the following afternoon.

 Impact

 Caribbean

 Prior to the hurricane's devastating impacts in Mexico, it brought heavy rains and high winds to several of the northern Caribbean Islands.
 The first to be affected by the storm were the Leeward Islands; however, no known damage resulted from its passage.
 Moderate rain and gusty winds were reported in Puerto Rico as well as the Dominican Republic and Jamaica.
 In eastern Jamaica, between Aquavale and Hope, the banana crop was largely destroyed.
-Haiti suffered severe damage was reported in many towns, with homes destroyed and many homeless.
+Haiti suffered severe damage reported in many towns, with homes destroyed and many homeless.
 Much of Cuba was also impacted by the storm, with winds up to 60 mph being recorded as far north as Havana.